-The master bedroom’s ceilings feel astronomically high in comparison.
+The main bedroom’s ceilings feel astronomically high in comparison.
 The couple leaned minimalist in the decor for a retreat-like bedroom, with a wood-burning stove to keep it warm.

-The master bath might not have blue tile, but the clawfoot bath more than makes up for it, especially with serene views of the forest to enjoy while taking a dip.
+The main bath might not have blue tile, but the clawfoot bath more than makes up for it, especially with serene views of the forest to enjoy while taking a dip.

 The shower’s soft tile allows the gold finish in the hardware to really shine.
 “We designed the space to be really open and minimal, using the concrete flooring throughout the shower and entire room,” says Holbrook.